Advanced search

 How to take this medicine

-Adults: Two capsules every 4 hours, if you need to, up to 4 times in 24 hours.
+Adults: Take two capsules every 4 – 6 hours, if you need to, up to 4 times in 24 hours.
 Don’t take more than 8 capsules in 24 hours.
+A reduced maximum daily dose should be considered if you are underweight (under 50kg).
+For the elderly a reduced dose may be required.

-Children aged 16-18 years: One or two capsules every 6 hours, if you need to.
+Children aged 16-18 years: Take one or two capsules every 6 hours, if you need to.
+Do not take more frequently than every 6 hours.
 Don’t take more than 8 capsules in 24 hours.

-Children aged 12-15 years: One capsule every 6 hours, if you need to.
+Children aged 12-15 years: Take one capsule every 6 hours, if you need to.
+Do not take more frequently than every 6 hours.
 Don’t take more than 4 capsules in 24 hours.

 Swallow each capsule whole with water.